 Description

-Allison Atwill talks about the experience of direct encounter in the Peach Blossom koan.
+Allison Atwill gives an evening sesshin talk about the experience of direct encounter in the Peach Blossom koan.
 Even when I am Mara, it is the treasure that is just for me.
-As recorded in sesshin on April 10, 2021.

 Summary

-On Buddha’s enlightenment night, everything was there.
-His visage may be represented as serene, but that belies all he was encountering and feeling.
-Mara was present in all her forms—attacking, seducing.
+On Buddha’s enlightenment night everything was there.
+His visage may be represented as serene but that belies all he was encountering and feeling.
+Mara was present in all her forms—attacking, seducing, confusing.
 And we are Buddha in our meditations during sesshin—besieged by our demons, attacked by thoughts, by separation.

 That is what was appearing.
 He was feeling everything just as we do.
 It can take the from of self-criticism or outward projection.
 These objections to reality are forms of separation and suffering.
 They are also the form of your awakening in its darkest, concentrated form.
 Whatever is appearing has something to do with your awakening.

-Mara is identifying with and becoming our objections and compulsions, and absolutely and completely believing in them.
+Mara appears when were are identifying with and becoming our objections and compulsions and absolutely and completely believing in them.

 I am just someone with nothing to do.

-There is always a feeling of repetition, of familiarity, in the quality of our suffering.
+There is always a feeling of repetition and of familiarity in the quality of our suffering.
 We also like to recruit others to our viewpoints, with our irrefutable facts!
-You can find proof, when you’re caught—everywhere you look in your environment supports your point of view.
+You can find proof when you’re caught—everywhere you look in your environment supports your point of view.
 The mind discards anything that does not support its unhappiness.
 And there is a complete lack of a sense of humor!
 Nothing is funny.

 But this awakening in its darkest form is there for me.
 A treasure for me alone.